fabricioanciaes/fexlguide/docs/characters/vulcano-rosso.md

 ### Defense

 While Vulcano Rosso can make defense a living hell for other characters, Rosso isn't particularly good at defense himself.
 A lack of good Special Reversals and pretty poor Supers mean that Rosso mostly has to hold any pressure or otherwise rely on Guard Cancel if he's running a deck that uses it.
 Thankfully, as Rosso can often have meter in stock, he's quite happy to pay the 1 bar.
+If the opponent isn't meatying correctly and tries to open you up with 2LKs or 2MKs, Le Ali Di Aero(PP/PP) can often avoid their attack and give you a jump-in punish combo.

 ### Reversals

 Rosso lacks particularly good reversals.
 His counters have startup before the actual counter becomes active, making them very poor as reversals.
-If you need to use a reversal, either use Accelerando(214214K/64K) or 236236P.
-Ponte Dei Sospiri (236236P/46P)
+If you need to use a reversal, either use Accelerando(214214K/64K) or Ponte Dei Sospiri (236236P/46P).

 ### Escapes

 Vulcano Rosso despite lacking good reversals does have ways of escaping quickly.
 His Sciara Del Fuoco (236K/6K) is pretty decent for dashing through the opponent.
-Along with his mobility and preferred decks that include Ghost or Utsusemi, Vulcano Rosso can sneak his way through gaps.
+Along with his mobility and preferred decks that include Ghost or Utsusemi, Vulcano Rosso can sneak his way through gaps in pressure.

 ---